 Most kids bedrooms double up as play and sleeping areas.
 They study, play, perform activities and even catch up with their little friends in their rooms.
-It is wise to design their bedrooms, in such a way that the design lasts for at least a couple of years.
-Ensure there is a separate chair and table for their homework, keep the play area with carpeting separate.
-Let bed frames be placed in such a way that it doesn’t interfere in any of their activities.
-Designing a multi-functional space not just throws up many possibilities but also helps you become more inventive to the kind of furniture you will use.
+It is wise to design their bedrooms, in such a way that the design lasts for at least a couple of their growing years.
+Ensure there are separate chair and table for their homework, keep the play area with carpeting separate.
+Place bed frames in a way that it doesn’t interfere in any of their activities.
+Designing a multifunctional space not just throws up many possibilities but also helps you become more inventive to the kind of furniture you will use.

-Irrespective of how much storage you decide to have in your kids bedroom, it will still fall short.
-The trick to doing it is therefore not to create bulky, annoying cupboards and drawers but in-built storage that can be hidden away behind bright paints, delectable rugs and whimsical curtains.
-Children’s bedrooms look lovely with stacked storage against walls, toy segregator boxes, open shelves for books and soft toys, and furniture that doubles up as toys or artworks.
-Children can write, draw or walk over any kind of furniture.
-Therefore something not too heavy or expensive, yet which can be moved around and open works very well for them.
+Irrespective of how much storage you decide to have in your kids’ bedroom, it will still fall short.
+The trick to doing it is therefore not to create bulky, annoying cupboards and drawers but in-built storage that can be tucked away behind bright paints, delectable rugs and whimsical curtains.
+Children’s bedrooms look lovely with stacked storage against walls, toy segregator boxes, open shelves for books or soft toys, and furniture that doubles up as toys or artworks.
+Children can write, draw or walk over any furniture.
+Therefore something not too heavy or expensive, yet which can be moved around and open works well for them.

 As much as children love being all over the space with their toys, they become better focused when working around areas specifically designed for particular tasks.
 Crafting a small kitchenette with mock utensils and cutleries, building wall niches where they can climb up and down, building makeshift lofts mimicking climbing trees will keep them busy for hours.
 These don’t require much planning and can be easily dismantled as they grow older.

 With neutral walls and minimal decor, a kids bedroom resembles a blank palette.
-It can be used to display their artwork, paintings and crafts.
-What better way to brighten up the space and personalise it than this activity?
+Use them to display their artwork, paintings and crafts.
+What better way to brighten up space and personalise it than this activity?
 Art by children cannot be bracketed or boxed.
-It is their interpretation of the world and these can be collected for posterity in the long run too.
+It is their interpretation of the world, and these can be collected for posterity in the long run too.

 Children when young are passionate about many things, and they often live and breathe their passion.
-A football enthusiast will carry the sport with her wherever she goes, an artist Is bent on filling his little bedroom with scribbles.
-Children are born creators and their passions can be infused into the rooms in which they reside.
-A sports enthusiast can have his wall and ceilings resemble a badminton court, a passionate little car enthusiast can sleep on a bed-shaped car.
-There’s so many passions that these kids have which can be splurged on their walls.
+A football enthusiast will carry the sport with her wherever she goes while an artist is bent on filling his little bedroom with scribbles.
+Children are born creators and their passions can be infused into their rooms.
+A sports enthusiast can have his wall and ceilings resemble a badminton court and a passionate little car enthusiast can sleep on a bed-shaped car.
+There are so many passions that these kids have, which can be splurged on their walls.

 A kid’s bedroom sees plenty of activity, from long groaning homework sessions to playdates, from bedtime reading to tumbling across floors.
 Multiple layered lighting caters to their different needs without seeming overwhelming.
 Focused task lights like table lamps, softer lighting for more relaxed activities, twinkling lights for stars and brighter ones when kids come over, the options for them are limitless.
 A child’s bedroom packs all the space of a generic home, and these must be considered before designing their space.

-Kids bedrooms aren’t as simple to design as we make them out to be, simply because we’re catering to the needs of a growing individual.
+Kids bedrooms aren’t as simple to design as we make them out to be only because we’re catering to the needs of a growing individual.
 This changes at every stage of their lives.
-Bedrooms also need to change, their designs which begin simplistic become more defined and personalised.
+Bedrooms also need to change, their designs which begin simplistically become more defined and personalised.
 Understanding your child and being flexible with bedroom interiors goes a long way in giving him/her a room they will always want to come back to.